Octavius-Dante/Arthelais/ex_12/Readme.md

                 var oModel = Models.createJSONModel();

                 // Step 3.
 Make the model aware to the application
-                // - Model settiing at application level - available in all the views
+                // - Model setting at application level - available in all the views
                 sap.ui.getCore().setModel(oModel);

                  // - Model setting at View level - only specific to the view